yamachan/jgss-hack/memo/201606-enhance-options.md

 * If a symbol contains "Volume", the data type is 0-100%
 * If a symbol doesn't contain "Volume", the data type is ON/OFF

-If you want to add a optioon menu which are in these 2 data types, it looks easy.
+If you want to add a option menu which are in these 2 data types, it looks easy.
 But you need to enhance the logics, if you want to use other types.

 ## Save function of Config Manager